Len McCormick: Professional football

 After graduating from Baylor, McCormick played professional football for the Wilmington Clippers of the American Football League in 1947 and for the Baltimore Colts of the All-America Football Conference (AAFC) during the 1948 season.
 He appeared in a total of 11 AAFC games, five as a starter, and intercepted one pass.
 He attended Baylor Law School while playing for the Colts.

-Later years
+Later life

 McCormick received his law degree from Baylor in 1950.
 During the Korean War, he served in the Judge Advocate General's Corps.
 After the war, he became a city attorney in Midland, Texas.
 He later established a private law practice and entered the oil business.
 He served as president of Santiago Oil and Gas, Santana Petroleum Company, and Gold Metal Consolidation Mining Company.
 In 1958, he purchased a 320,000-acre ranch that later became Big Bend Ranch State Park.
 He died in 2012 at age 89 in Eldorado, Texas.